Tuesday, November 6, 2018

 Bixente Lizarazu

-LB/RB/LW/RW: David Alaba (Austria)
+LB/DM/RW: David Alaba (Austria)

 David Alaba was a son of a Nigerian father and Filipino mother living in Austria.
 In 2008, he joined the youth team of Bayern Munich, making his senior debut in 2010.
 Apart form a brief loan deal with TSG 1899 Hoffenheim, he has been with the club, winning the 2013 Champions' League.
+In 2021, he moved to Real Madrid.
 For Austria, he played in Euro 2016.
 He is the Austrian Footballer of the Year: 2011, 2012, 2013, 2014, 2015, 2016.

 DM: Mark van Bommel (Netherlands)

-In Holland, Mark van Bommel's career was associated PSV, where he had two separated stints.
+In Netherlands, Mark van Bommel's career was associated PSV, where he had two separated stints.
 However, his most famous part of his career was spent with Bayern Munich.
 He was their first ever non-German captain.
 He also played for Barcelona FC.
-At the international level, he played 79 times for Netherlands and was a main player as Holland reached the Final of the World Cup in 2010.
+At the international level, he played 79 times for Netherlands and was a main player as they reached the Final of the World Cup in 2010.

 DM/CM: Xabi Alonso (Spain)